 Add the well-rinsed capers and the pitted black olives, and let them infuse for a few minutes.

-Add the tomato passata (or crushed peeled tomatoes) and cook the sauce for about 10-15 minutes, adjusting salt.
+Add the tomato passata (or crushed peeled tomatoes) and cook the sauce for about 10-15 minutes, adjusting the salt.

 Pot